 Rebecca Costa and Lindsey Connolly, ( in the red)who both grew up in Carpinteria, founded Destined for Grace, a nonprofit dedicated to easing burdens facing Haitian children.
 (Destined for Grace courtesy photo)

 Most of us can claim to have been idealistic in our youth, edging into realism a few minutes into our first job.
 Rebecca Costa and Lindsey Connolly, who both grew up in Carpinteria, have translated their youthful idealism into a working nonprofit.
-They are dedicated to alleviating the social burdens Haitian children face, by getting them off the streets and into classrooms.
+They are dedicated to alleviating the social burdens Haitian children face, by getting them off the streets and into classrooms.“We searched for an already existing nonprofit working in Haiti,” said Connolly, a recent Westmont College graduate.
+“It was very difficult to find an organization that led volunteer groups there.
+After countless attempts to find people to travel with, we decided to take groups ourselves and begin our own nonprofit.”

 Costa, a California Lutheran University graduate, visited Haiti first on a trip with a Valencia church.
 Despite the island nation’s reputation as the Western Hemisphere’s poorest country, she fell in love with the island and Haitians.
 When she and Connolly founded Destined for Grace, they had little but their enthusiasm and energy, both of which proved essential.